ericdc1/AliaSQL-Demo/README.md

 * Microsoft bunding and minification
 * AliaSQL database deployment tool
 * Assumes you have SQL Server 2008 or 2012 Express installed
+* Unit tests with XUnit
+* UI tests with Selenium

 Try out AliaSQL using the following scripts: